Revolt of the Czechoslovak Legion: Background

 Soon after the outbreak of World War I, ethnic Czechs and Slovaks living in the Russian Empire petitioned Tsar Nicholas II to create a force, in the service of the Russian Empire, to fight against Austria-Hungary.
 Motivations were mixed.
-Austria-Hungary, a multi-ethnic empire, included the homelands of the Czechs and Slovaks, but petitioners regarded it as suppressing the nationalism and aspirations of the Czech and Slovak peoples and preferred to fight Austria-Hungary for independence.
-Also, as enemy aliens in a hostile empire, they risked losing property and being interned, regardless of their opinion of their empire of origin.
+Austria-Hungary, a multi-ethnic empire, included the homelands of the Czechs and Slovaks, but petitioners regarded it as suppressing the nationalism and aspirations of the Czech and Slovak peoples and preferred to fight against Austria-Hungary for independence.
+As enemy aliens in a hostile empire, they risked losing property and being interned, regardless of their opinion of their empire of origin.

 Initially, a force of four companies was raised.
-Russian victories over Austria-Hungary, particularly early in the war, soon yielded a pool of prisoners of war (POW), and in 1916, Russian authorities began to recruit from Austro-Hungarian POW to grow the Czechoslovak Legion, adding two regiments.
-The Czechoslovak National Committee in Paris promoted these efforts with official French endorsement.
+Russian victories over Austria-Hungary, particularly early in the war, soon yielded a pool of prisoners of war (POW), and in 1916, Russian authorities began to recruit among them to grow the Czechoslovak Legion, adding two regiments.
+The Czechoslovak National Council in Paris promoted these efforts with official French endorsement.
 As war continued, loyalty to Austria-Hungary by its various minority nationalities weakened.
 By the end of 1917, the Legion in Russia had more than 60,000 soldiers.

 After the February Revolution in 1917, the Russian Republic replaced the Russian Empire.
 After the October Revolution in 1917, which brought the Bolsheviks to power and signaled an imminent end to Russian belligerency, the situation of the Legion became complex.
 In January 1918, United States President Wilson issued the Fourteen Points, explicitly articulating in the tenth point American support for the dissolution of Austria-Hungary with self-determination by ethnicity.